Dayananda Saraswati: Legacy

 He also had a notable influence on Bhagat Singh.
-Singh, after finishing primary school, had joined the Dayanand Anglo Vedic Middle School, of Mohan Lal road, in Lahore.
-Sarvapalli Radhakrishnan, on Shivratri day, 24 February 1964, wrote about Dayananda:
+Singh, after finishing primary school, had joined the Dayanand Anglo-Vedic Middle School, of Mohan Lal Road, in Lahore.
+Sarvepalli Radhakrishnan, on Shivratri, 24 February 1964, wrote about Dayananda:

 The places Dayanand visited during his life were often changed culturally as a result.
 Jodhpur adopted Hindi as main language, and later the present day Rajasthan did the same.
-Other admirers included Swami Vivekananda, Ramakrishna, Bipin Chandra Pal, Vallabhbhai Patel, Syama Prasad Mookerjee, and Romain Rolland, who regarded Dayananda as a remarkable and unique figure.
+Other admirers included Swami Vivekananda, Ramakrishna, Bipin Chandra Pal, Vallabhbhai Patel, Shyama Prasad Mukherjee, and Romain Rolland, who regarded Dayananda as a remarkable and unique figure.

 American Spiritualist Andrew Jackson Davis described Dayanand's influence on him, calling Dayanand a "Son of God", and applauding him for restoring the status of the Nation.
 Sten Konow, a Swedish scholar noted that Dayanand revived the history of India.

 Others who were notably influenced by him include Ninian Smart, and Benjamin Walker.

-Works
+Achievements

 Dayananda Saraswati wrote more than 60 works.
-This includes a 16-volume explanation of the six Vedangas, an incomplete commentary on the Ashtadhyayi (Panini's grammar), several small tracts on ethics and morality, Vedic rituals and sacraments, and a piece on the analysis of rival doctrines (such as Advaita Vedanta, Islam and Christianity).
-Some of his major works include the Satyarth Prakash, Satyarth Bhumika, Sanskarvidhi, Rigvedadi Bhashya Bhumika, Rigved Bhashyam (up to 7/61/2)and Yajurved Bhashyam.
-The Paropakarini Sabha located in the Indian city of Ajmer was founded by Saraswati to publish and preach his works and Vedic texts.
-He was also a socio religious reformer who lived in the 19th century in India.
+This includes a 16-volume explanation of the Vedangas, an incomplete commentary on the Ashtadhyayi (Panini's grammar), several small tracts on ethics and morality, Vedic rituals and sacraments, and a piece on the analysis of rival doctrines (such as Advaita Vedanta, Islam and Christianity).
+Some of his major works include the Satyarth Prakash, Satyarth Bhumika, Sanskarvidhi, Rigvedadi Bhashya Bhumika, Rigved Bhashyam (up to 7/61/2) and Yajurved Bhashyam.
+The Paropakarini Sabha located in the city of Ajmer was founded by Saraswati to publish and preach his works and Vedic texts.